The Top 10 Sciatica Exercise Mistakes Seniors Must Avoid

 Mistake #8: Neglecting Nutrition

-Seniors living with sciatica pain can enjoy adding anti-inflammatory foods into their diet.
+Seniors living with sciatica pain can enjoy adding anti-inflammatory foods to their diet.

 Which may improve flexibility, mobility, and health.